 By far the company we use the most on Shopify is Teelaunch.
-Teelaunch doesn’t have the kind of variety that Printful has, but it’s prices are much better, and their quality just as good.
+Teelaunch doesn’t have the kind of variety that Printful has, but its prices are much better, and their quality is usually as good.

 Teelaunch is our #1 choice for mugs.
 Especially accented mugs.
 They look good, and the price is right.
 See below…

 The cons of Teelaunch?
 They have a small variety of colors, and their all-over-print options are not good.
 The full coverage print sweaters are not the best quality, and their “all over print” shirts are only covered on the front.
 Regular t-shirts and mugs are best with Teelaunch.